abr/abr.github.io/products/brainboard.md

-Start by running one of the many demos that come with the board out of the box: adaptive controllers, visual classifiers, voice recognizers, and many more.
+Start by running one of the many demos that come with the board out of the box: visual classifiers, adaptive controllers, reinforcement learning, and more!